StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/readme.md

 **We will also need to know our nsobid**.
 This information as well as the necessary programs can be found in the **Ryujinx guide mentioned previously**.

-- **[Yuzu](https://yuzu-emu.org/downloads/#windows)**: At the time of writing this guie, only Yuzu is compatible with GDB, so to use GDB we will need to use Yuzu too.
+- **[Yuzu](https://yuzu-emu.org/downloads/#windows)**: At the time of writing this guide, only Yuzu is compatible with GDB, so to use GDB we will need to use Yuzu too.

 **I will not stop to explain how to set up Yuzu**, place keys, firmware, game directory etc etc. **I assume you already know how to do that**.